 The Competitive Development Stream (CDS) program focuses on long term player development in accordance with the Hockey Canada and Ontario Hockey Federation (OHF) Player Development Model and the GTHL Initiation Program.

-The CDS program is an extension of House League available to all registered players on a tryout basis.
+The CDS program is an extension of House League available to registered HL players on a tryout basis.
 Information on the OHF Player Development Model and the game play structure discussed below may be found here.
 Information on the GTHL Initiation Program and the benefits of modified ice hockey may be found here.

 In addition to the House League, players in the CDS program participate in one or two additional practices per week and play approximately one weekly development game (20-25 games per season) against CDS teams from three neighbouring hockey associations: Leaside, North York Knights and Forest Hill.
 As well, CDS teams may participate in tournaments or festivals throughout the season.